Alberta Jobs for Citizenship and Immigration Officers

 - Standardized Training Two Years of College Study

-Possessing a college degree, bilingualism, and previous customer service experience are all pluses.
+Possessing a college degree, fluency in a second language, and previous experience working with others are all advantages.

 Those who have recently been hired to work in the fields of citizenship and immigration must complete an in-house training program.
 Additional instruction in operational and organizational skills is provided on an ongoing basis following the initial training period.